3dNitt/Micromouse/README.md

   * Shashtra, IITM.

 # Algorithms
-We used following things in our programming:
+We used following things in our programme:
 * Flood fill algorithm
 * Bit masking
 * PID control